Melayu Kingdom: Etymology

+For some time, the Melayu kingdom was identified by the Chinese as the successor to Srivijaya.
+As indicated when Sanfoqi sent a mission to China in 1028, but this would actually refer to Malayu-Jambi, not Srivijaya-Palembang.
+No Sanfoqi mission came to China between 1028–1077.
+This indicates that the mandala of Srivijaya had faded.
+It is very possible that Srivijaya had collapsed by 1025.
+In the following centuries, Chinese chronicles still refer to Sanfoqi, but this term probably refers to the Malayu-Jambi kingdom.
+The last epigraphic evidence that mentions the word Srivijaya comes from the Tanjore inscription of the Chola kingdom in 1030 or 1031.

+History

 Yijing's account

+The primary sources for much of the information on the kingdom are the New History of the Tang, and the memoirs of the Chinese Buddhist monk Yijing who visited in 671.

 On his route via Maritime Southeast Asia, Yijing visited Srivijaya twice where he stayed from 688 to 695, studying and translating the original texts in Sanskrit.
-Srivijaya appears to have been flourishing around the time of Yijing's visit, which he initially called "Bogha" during his first visit.
+Srivijaya appears to have been flourishing around the time of Yijing's visit, which he initially called "Bogha (室利佛逝)" during his first visit.
 At its greatest extent, the kingdom extended to Malayu, which seems to have been annexed or to have come spontaneously under the realm of Bogha prince.
 The whole country as well as the capital received the name "Sribogha" or Srivijaya.
 The change of the name Malayu to Sribogha is likely to have occurred before Yijing's time or during his stay there, for whenever he mentions Malayu by name, he added that "it is now changed to Sribogha".

-The following extract from Yijing's work, A Record of Buddhist Practices Sent Home from the Southern Sea, further describes his route via Bogha and Malayu:
+The following extract from Yijing's work, The Great Tang Biographies of Eminent Monks who Sought the Dharma in the Western Regions (大唐西域求法高僧傳), further describes a route via Bogha and Malayu, which a monk named Wuxing(無行) have taken to Srivijaya:

-Further for the determination of the location of Sribogha-Malayu, Yijing furnishes the following:
+Further, for the determination of the location of Sribogha-Malayu, Yijing furnishes the following in his work A Record of Buddhist Practices Sent Home from the Southern Sea(南海寄歸內法傳):

 Thus it can be inferred that the country of Sribogha covered the place lying on the equator, and the whole county therefore must have covered the north east side of Sumatra, from the southern shore of Malacca, to the city of Palembang, extending at least five degrees, having the equatorial line at about the centre of the kingdom.

 According to Yijing, Hinayana Buddhism was predominantly adopted in Srivijaya, represented for the most part by the Mulasarvastivada school, however there were few Mahayanists in Malayu.
 Gold seems to have been abundant in the kingdom, where people used to offer the Buddha a lotus flower of gold and used golden jars.
-Moreover, people of the kingdom wear a type of long cloth and used fragrant oil.
+Moreover, people of the kingdom wore a type of long cloth and used fragrant oil.

 Further, Melayu had accessed to gold producing areas in the hinterland of Sumatra.
 This slowly increased the prestige of Melayu which traded various local goods, including gold, with foreigners.